 Since becoming an editorial consultant and journalism trainer, his services have been utilized many times in China, the Indian sub-continent, Africa and the Middle East.
 Other recent work has included developing plans for publicising public administration reform in Serbia, and assisting the independent press and broadcasters in Macedonia.

-For nearly two decades, British editor Martin Huckerby has trained journalists and advised news organizations across the world.
+For two decades, British editor Martin Huckerby has trained journalists and advised news organizations across the world.

 EXPERIENCE IN JOURNALISM